-Aiming to address a growing skills gap in Canada, the University of Guelph has launched a partnership with Palette Skills, a national non-profit group that aims to train non-traditional workers from disrupted industries.
+Aiming to address a growing skills gap in Canada, the University of Guelph has launched a partnership with Palette Skills, a national non-profit group that trains non-traditional workers from disrupted industries.

 As Canada works to recover from the economic impact of COVID-19, U of G’s new partnership with Palette Skills and other academic and business organizations will help identify emerging talent gaps and develop strategies to help Canadian workers fill roles in growing industries.